mlbiche/vhmavi-website/README.md

 This project was initially realised on January and Febrary 2019 by Thibaud Malbert, a volunteer from the school.
 It is designed for the nepalese school Victor Hugo Manjushree Vidyapith, in Chapali - Budhanilkanta municipality - Katmandou.

-This *README.md* gives a basic review about the architecture and the production environment.
+This *README.md* gives a basic review about the architecture.

 You can also find :